 Sharpe’s books are riveting inspirational thrillers written in honor of her daughter Kate and her husband Steve.

-Jody Sharpe is an award winning author of several books about angels and now one in which a bully plays a prominent role.
-She recently announced that her latest book, ‘Town Of Angels’, is now available in both print and e-book format, and is also available in print from online and traditional booksellers.
-In addition, the book is now featured in a new video available at her site.
+Jody Sharpe is an award winning author of several books about angels.
+She recently announced that her latest book, ‘Town Of Angels’, is now available in both print and ebook format.
+The new book is also available in print from online and traditional booksellers.

 Jody Sharpe knows angels exist.
 Her first book, ‘The Angel’s Daughter’, was written in memory of her daughter Kate.
 Her second book, ‘To Catch An Angel’, was written in memory of her husband Steve.